The Juice Online - Syracuse dominates Colgate in 2023 opener

 An unexpected spark in Syracuse's blowout win was the special teams unit, specifically punt returner D'Marcus Adams.
 Adams is playing in place of Trebor Pena who was out with an injury.

 Adams took his opportunity and ran with it, having a career day against the Raiders.
-Adams ended the game with blank return yards, an average of blank per return.
+Adams ended the game with 72 return yards, an average of 10.3 per return.

 The Syracuse offense started the game slower than it would have liked, however, once it got started, it never stopped.
-The team finished the day with blank offensive touchdowns and blank total yards.
+The team finished the day with eight offensive touchdowns and 677 total yards.

 The first possession for the Orange resulted in a punt after moving the sticks twice.
 A struggle for Syracuse early was getting the snap count down.
 Left guard Chris Bleich committed two false start penalties in the first quarter.